 Florida is to many shore birds, what Utah is to avid skiers — a paradise.
 The birds in the Everglades are as extraordinary (Limpkin, Wood Stork, Pileated Woodpecker, Brown Pelicans, Roseated Spoonbill, Caracara) as the Wasatch and Oquarrh Mountains outside of Salt Lake City.

 Lake Blanche & Sundial Peak, Utah

 Audubon images of White Ibis

 One of the outstanding bird species we come in proximity to Florida is the Ibis.
 Prominent for its long beak, vast color differences, and chunky body, the Ibis seems to be the biological-cross between the majestic flamingo and the squatty snipe.
 The colors vary from scarlet to ivory to black, with some maroon and mottled shades in the mix.
-My favorite is the white ibis, as its distinctive red beak and legs are in bold contrast with its white body.
+My favorite is the White Ibis, as its distinctive red beak and legs are in bold contrast with its white body and black wing-tips.
 Plus, the flocks are such fun to watch as they play and dine in the advancing and receding surf.

 My dad had a pencil and water-color drawing of a series of Ibises at play and I loved it.
 I do not recall the artist, but it was so life-like, I swore it was a photograph.
 It looked something like this image I found on the internet, but lighter and better.
 This image does point out the black tips on the wings of the bird, which is another distinctive feature, especially when they are in flight.